TRY THE DEMO Account Shopping Cart

 These notes will help you interpret the results of a candidate's test.
 In addition each test has a specific interpretation video to help you get the most from each candidate report.

-For example, if your Chartered Accountant Test candidate achieves a 65th Percentile Score, then you can expect them to achieve a higher score than 64 in 100 Chartered Accountants.
-A 20th Percentile Score would suggest they would achieve a higher score than 19 in 100 Chartered Accountants.
+For example, if your CA Corporate Test candidate achieves a 65th Percentile Score, then you can expect them to achieve a higher score than 64 in 100 CA's.
+A 20th Percentile Score would suggest they would achieve a higher score than 19 in 100 CA's.
+A 20th Percentile Score would suggest they would achieve a higher score than 19 in 100 CPA's.

 The higher the percentile score achieved by your candidate, the better they have performed against that norm group.